We would love to hear from you.

 ----- Chris Sheen, CMO at Sideways 6 -----

-Teams apps provide a dedicated space for employees to share their ideas.
+Our employee ideas app in Microsoft Teams apps provide a dedicated space for employees to share their ideas.
 Clearly accessible and easy to use, Teams apps remove the obstacles to engagement, providing a virtual ‘collaboration’ space wherein employees from anywhere in the world can come together to share and collaborate around their ideas.

 In fact, it's so easy to use, even a dog could do it...